Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 You must place a credit freeze with each individual credit reporting agency.
 Unlike a fraud alert, a credit freeze does not extend to the other major credit bureaus.

 While a credit freeze provides the most protection, it can also be something of a hassle at times.
-If you apply for credit, or even try to get a new cell phone or internet service, you’ll have to lift the freeze.
+If you fill out a credit application, or even try to get a new cell phone or internet service, you’ll have to lift the freeze.
 If you can do that online, it should be fairly straightforward and quick, but if you can’t, the transaction you’re trying to complete may be held up while you try to thaw your file.

 Must Do